Welcome to Merton Adult Learning, thank you for choosing to study with us.

 - Complete an evaluation of your course

-Where your learning takes place online, we will inform you of any additional guidance for taking part in remote learning
+Where your learning takes place online or as blended learning, your provider will inform you of any additional guidance for taking part in remote learning.

 During your learning